signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/7-purchase-order-matching-process.md

 ![ExFlow Import Journal - Get Receipt Lines - Receipt list after Exclude Fully Matched](@site/static/img/media/image296.png)

-It is possible to tick the setting "Disable Currency Filter in Get Receipt Lines" under the PO Matching-section in ExFlow Setup to improve performance when using Get Receipt Lines in Import Journal.
+It is possible to tick the setting "Disable Currency Filter in Get Receipt Lines" under the Order Matching-section in ExFlow Setup to improve performance when using Get Receipt Lines in Import Journal.
 No filter will then be set on Currency Code when opening the selection page.

 #### Two-way-matching